-We have ensured our plan is aligned with the New Zealand government mandated Covid-19 alert levels.
+We have ensured our plan is aligned with the New Zealand government mandated Covid-19 'traffic light' system (COVID-19 Protection Framework).
 (See www.covid19.govt.nz for full details).
 Since the start of the pandemic New Zealand has been one of the leaders in managing the outbreak, and the risk levels are much lower than many other parts of the world.

 - Good personal hygiene practices (regular hand washing / sanitizer & coughing sneezing into your elbow) apply at all levels.

-- Under Level 1 or 2 the programs would run as usual, including the regular field trips and visits to public places.
+- Programs would run as usual, including the regular field trips and visits to public places.